Center for Cultural Judaism: Secular Culture & Ideas

 Secular Culture & Ideas is a journal that explores how secular Jews connect to their heritage through Jewish art, history, languages, literature, philosophy, foodways, folklore, and politics.
 The journal offers a range of articles on subjects including Roots of Jewish Secularism, Secular Thinkers, Holidays, and Life-Cycle, as well as past issues and a blog, Secular News & Notes.

 Contemplate

 Since its debut in 2001, Contemplate: The International Journal of Cultural Jewish Thought has published three volumes of essays, articles, and poetry about secular Jewish culture and progressive Jewish politics.
-Its contributors have included Amos Oz, Ilan Stavans, A.B.
+Its contributors include Amos Oz, Ilan Stavans, A.B.
 Yehoshua, and Robert Pinsky.
 It is published annually.

 On-Site Resources

 A central library of books, articles, and videos on secular, Humanistic, and cultural Judaism is being created at the center, which sells books as well.

 The site also functions as a meeting space and hosts cultural Jewish celebrations, services, and rites of passage aimed towards non-religious, secular, cultural, and Humanistic Jews.